2012–13 Vancouver Canucks season: Post-season

 At an end of the season press conference, GM Mike Gillis stated the Canucks would "hit the reset button on a number of different fronts."
 Days later Vigneault was fired, along with assistant coaches, Rick Bowness and Newell Brown.
 Vigneault left as the all-time winningest coach in Canucks history, while winning two Presidents' Trophies and six Northwest Division titles.
 A month later, John Tortorella was hired as the new head coach.
 Tortorella had been fired by the New York Rangers earlier in the off-season following a second round playoff loss to the Boston Bruins.

 After the coaching situation had been settled, Gillis next turned his attention back to trading Luongo.
-The Canucks were hoping to make a deal at the 2013 NHL Entry Draft.
+The Canucks were hoping to make a deal at the 2013 NHL entry draft.
 As the draft approached, it was reported the Canucks were also shopping Schneider.
 Originally, it was believed the rumors were an attempt by Gillis to gain leverage for any potential Luongo deals.
-However, in a surprise move, Schneider was trade to the New Jersey Devils for the ninth overall pick in the draft, which Vancouver used to select Bo Horvat.
+However, in a surprise move, Schneider was traded to the New Jersey Devils for the ninth overall pick in the draft, which Vancouver used to select Bo Horvat.
 Fans, as well as both Luongo and Schneider, were shocked by the news.
 Luongo stated, "I have to let this sink in and figure out what I'm going to do."
 While Schneider stated he was not sure what to say or think and he was speechless, adding, "it was nice to have resolution to the situation."